keith-kurak/ferni-chat-2023/README.md

 #### Tips for Windows
 - I tested this setup in Powershell and it was fine.
 I did have to change the execution policy first, using these instructions: https://tecadmin.net/powershell-running-scripts-is-disabled-system
 - I've also worked with Expo in WSL.
 I followed these instructions previously to get it working with the terminal inside Visual Studio code: https://code.visualstudio.com/docs/remote/wsl
 - You _may_ have to modify the Windows firewall to get the app running on your phone in the Expo Go app.
-If you keep getting connection timed out errors, you can try running `WF.msc` and then adding an inbound rule for port 19000.
+If you keep getting connection timed out errors, you can try running `WF.msc` and then adding an inbound rule for port 19000. (this was old instructions from Windows 10, I have not experienced this issue with Windows 11/ PowerShell).

 ## Verifying that everything is working
 We will walk through this during the workshop, but you can also try it ahead of time to be sure that everything is installed correctly.